Add your promotional text...

 Soul Sisters Tarot

-6/10/202510 min read
+6/10/202513 min read

 Did you know that approximately 280 million people experience depression?
 I mean, that’s a lot of people.
 According to the World Health Organization, depression is one of the leading causes of disability worldwide, and it doesn’t just show up as sadness.
 It often creeps in as burnout, numbness, irritability, or that heavy fog that makes everyday tasks feel like mountains.

 For many of us, the fast pace of life, constant demands, and emotional overload make it easy to neglect our own needs.
-That’s where self-care comes in—not as a luxury, but as a vital, protective strategy.
+That’s where self-care comes in, not as a luxury, but as a vital, protective strategy.

 In this article, I’ll share a real-life story of hitting a breaking point and how to rebuild your well-being through four foundational self-care categories that helped us reconnect with ourselves, regain energy, and start thriving again.

 At its core, self-care is a deliberate, ongoing practice of nurturing our mental, physical, emotional, and even financial health.
 It’s not self-indulgence; it’s self-preservation.
+In fact, mastering the art of self-love is often the foundation for building sustainable self-care habits that truly last.

-These categories—or dimensions—help us better understand where we’re thriving and where we might be neglecting ourselves.
+These categories, or dimensions, help us better understand where we’re thriving and where we might be neglecting ourselves.

 Let’s talk about benefits.